 Work and economic participation

 Immigrants in the Netherlands have unique challenges in the labour market.
 They usually have lower education and work in lower-paying jobs than the average Dutch citizen, mostly in fields that are less occupied by Dutch people without a migration background.
 9.2% of immigrants are employed with a low income and rely on social welfare benefits to stay above the poverty line.
 This is a high percentage compared to the Dutch people without a migration background, of whom only 1.7% use these benefits.
+There are a number of reasons why immigrants generally have lower-paid jobs and are more likely to rely on benefits.
+Language barriers, diplomas not being recognised, and ongoing bias and discrimination make it harder for immigrants to find stable, well-paying jobs.
 However, the percentage of migrants who have paid work has gone up significantly in the last few years.
-Also, the number of immigrants who get assistance due to unemployment (1.3%) is very similar to Dutch people without a migration background (1.1%).
+This leaves the unemployment assistance rates very similar, with 1.3% of immigrants and 1.1% of people without a migration background getting assistance because of unemployment.

 Living situation and criminal activity